 Filesystem image, and SIF-embedded persistent overlays cannot be used.

 Encrypted containers cannot be used.
-Apptainer mounts encrypted containers directly through the kernel, so that encrypted content is not extracted to disk.
+Singularity mounts encrypted containers directly through the kernel, so that encrypted content is not extracted to disk.
 This requires the setuid workflow.

 Fakeroot functionality will rely on external setuid root

 newgidmapbinaries which may be provided by the distribution.